 The UK Research and Innovation Digital Economy Theme supports research to rapidly realise the transformational impact of digital technologies on aspects of community life, cultural experiences, future society, and the economy.

-In order to achieve this, Digital Economy research aims to address four priority areas:
+In order to achieve this, Digital Economy research aims to address five priority areas:

 - Trust, identity, privacy and security